About chronic pain

 The most common approach for treating pain is with pain-killing medications.
 These can be useful in the short-term, however, in long-term, chronic pain cases, patients can become tolerant to medication, needing stronger medications and/or higher doses.
 This can lead to a variety of side effects ranging from nausea, vomiting, dizziness, lethargy and constipation to addiction, heart attack and stroke.

 Acupuncture for chronic pain

-Acupuncture, on the other hand, has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
-It is also been shown to be at least as, if not more, beneficial than drug treatment for a variety of chronic pain conditions.
-So much so that the World Health Organisation, among other international health organisations, recommends acupuncture for an ever increasing list of painful conditions, including;
+Acupuncture, has minimal long-term risks associated with it and has been shown, in a range of studies, to be safe.
+It is also been shown to be at least as, if not more, beneficial than drug treatment for a variety of chronic pain conditions (though more research is necessary to validate this).
+The World Health Organisation, among other international health organisations, recommends acupuncture for an ever increasing list of painful conditions, including;

 - Abdominal pain